Tasossim13/YourNutritionist/README.md

 <h2>Usage:</h2>
 After Downloading Files
 <br>
- 1. ###For server: Intall node.js from https://nodejs.org/en.
+ 1. <h3>For server:<h3> Intall node.js from https://nodejs.org/en.
 Run "node server1.js" in terminal of choice.
 VSCode and nodemon was used during development.
- 2. *For Database:* Download and install MongoDBCompass, following instructions from https://www.mongodb.com/products/tools/compass
+ 2. <h3>For Database:</h3> Download and install MongoDBCompass, following instructions from https://www.mongodb.com/products/tools/compass
                   Create database with Database name "yourNutritionistDataB" and Collection name "recipes", following instructions from https://www.mongodb.com/docs/compass/current/databases/
                   Unzip Recipes_Final_tagged.
 Press Add_Data inside "yourNutritionistDataB" and import csv file found inside zip file.
- 3. *For Website:*  Open index.html on your browser
+ 3. <h3>For Website:</h3>  Open index.html on your browser

 <h2>Features:</h2>
  Website includes 5 main pages.

- <h3>Landing Page</h3> has links to every available webpage. **Functional**
+ <h3>Landing Page</h3> has links to every available webpage. <h3>Functional</h3>

- <h3>Smart Nutri-planner</h3> receives data from user and creates a week long diet plan. **nutriPlanner.js** calculates the calories and macros (protein, fat, carbohydrates) the user is
+ <h3>Smart Nutri-planner</h3> receives data from user and creates a week long diet plan. <h3>nutriPlanner.js</h3> calculates the calories and macros (protein, fat, carbohydrates) the user is
-    determined to need from the information provided. **nutriPlanner.js** sends calorie data and calls the **server1.js** function post get-recipes.
+    determined to need from the information provided. <h3>nutriPlanner.js</h3> sends calorie data and calls the <h3>server1.js</h3> function post get-recipes.
     Each day is generated separetely from the rest.
 The planner splits the calorie requirement to 3 or 4 random numbers(depending on user choice) and tries to find recipes whose calorie count is 50+- close to each number and returns an array of recipes for each day.
 Recipes are then placed dynamically into a table via generateMealPlan function.
-    **Semi-Functional**
+    <h3>Semi-Functional</h3>

- <h3>uggested Recipes</h3> Recipes with user selected ingredients appear at the bottom of the site.
+ <h3>Suggested Recipes</h3> Recipes with user selected ingredients appear at the bottom of the site.
 Currently script runs without user inputs when site is loaded and 5 recipes from database are returned with
-    basic information. **Non-Functional**
+    basic information. <h3>Non-Functional</h3>

- <h3>Calculate Calories</h3> receives data from user and **calculate.js** creates a calorie target for the user based of Miflin-St.Jeor methodology **Functional**
+ <h3>Calculate Calories</h3> receives data from user and <h3>calculate.js</h3> creates a calorie target for the user based of Miflin-St.Jeor methodology <h3>Functional</h3>

- <h3>Sign in/Register</h3>has form for data input. **Non-Functional**
+ <h3>Sign in/Register</h3>has form for data input. <h3>Non-Functional</h3>

 <h2>Notable information:</h2>
  Data was created by scraping allrecipes.com for recipe information that included basic nutrtitional values.